factorhouse/hsx/README.md

 ## Why HSX?

-HSX is designed to offer a seamless transition from Reagent-style development to plain, idiomatic React Function components.
-It’s compatible with [Reagent-style Hiccup](https://github.com/reagent-project/reagent/blob/master/doc/UsingHiccupToDescribeHTML.md), making it trivial to migrate your existing Reagent codebase to HSX.
+HSX is designed to offer a seamless transition from Reagent to plain, idiomatic React Function components.
+It’s compatible with [Reagent-style Hiccup](https://github.com/reagent-project/reagent/blob/master/doc/UsingHiccupToDescribeHTML.md), making it trivial to migrate your existing codebase to HSX.

 Unlike Reagent, HSX does not: